 원숭이도 나무에서 떨어진다 (Wonsungido namueseo tteoleojinda)

 The literal meaning of this is ‘even monkeys fall from trees.’
 This is one of the traditional Korean proverbs.
 In addition, this Korean expression implies that even if a person says that he/she is an expert in something, they sometimes make mistakes.
-Since monkeys are great climbers, but even they sometimes fall.
+Monkeys are great climbers, but they sometimes fall.
 So this Korean proverb can be used to explain motivations that sometimes mistakes happen.

 그림의 떡 (crimue ddeok)